semgrep/semgrep-docs/docs/kb/semgrep-code/finding_all_taints.md

 One of the reasons behind seeing fewer than expected tainted data flows could be the principle of reporting on shortest paths only.

 By default, Semgrep reports a tainted source-sink permutation only once and reports the data flow that traverses the shortest path.
-Any longer paths with the same source-sink permutation longer are not shown.
+Any longer paths with the same source-sink combination are not shown.

 ## Analysis of two tainted data flows